SP5LMA/MICE/README.md

 Test the code using debugger.
 Change vext instructions into vrev where applicable.
 Consider calculation of the cross product without vext, vrev etc. but using vld3, vmul, vmls and vstr3 instructions.

+## Extra

+* blinky.s

+The one and only blinky for RPi using /dev/gpiochip interface.

+* getdents.s

+Test the program and analyze data structure obtained from getdents function.

+Consult getdents manual to understand getdents data structure.

+Improve output of the program so that it will print i-node from getdents structure.

+Improve output of the program so that it will print type of the file (8 is for "regular" file, 4 is for "directory" and so on).
+Consult /usr/include/dirent.h and values DT_ defined there for further improvement.

+Thanks to the cmdargs.s sample and the getdents.s, it should be possible to prepare a program similar to "ls".
+It should let user to provide the directory name to be listed in the command line argument.

 # GDB usage